SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: SilverTorch Model Design

 A concrete example is below:

-The user embedding (user\_emb) is computed from User Tower, while item attributes such as item\_country and item\_lang are pre-defined.
+The user embedding (user\_emb) is computed from User Tower, while item attributes such as item\_country and item\_lang are defined during publish.
 Query parameters include user-specific features (user\_emb, user\_country, user\_lang1, user\_lang2).
-To support the ANN search sub-query, SilverTorch provides a tensor-native Int8 ANN kernel leveraging the IVF(inverted file indexing) algorithm.
-It first probes and expands the ANN operator into a subquery that matches a subset of items with high overlap with the exact K nearest neighbors.
-Then it calculates the topk items within each cluster and aggregates to the global topk result.
-For feature filtering, we propose bloom index, which transforms the feature filtering process into bit-wise tensor operations on GPUs.
-Benefit from the unified stack, we co-design the feature filtering with ANN search by proposing a ANN search and filtering co-designed kernel.
-The whole processes are executed inside a single runtime(referred to as predictor) since both the ANN search and feature filtering are consistent with running other layers of the model inference.
-This design eliminates the communication to standalone indexing services and fully utilizes the GPU resources for serving recommendation queries.
+To support the ANN search sub-query, SilverTorch provides a fused Int8 ANN kernel leveraging the IVF(inverted file indexing) algorithm.
+It first probes a subset of clusters close to the query.
+Then it calculates topk items within each cluster and generates the global topk result.
+For feature filtering, we propose bloom index, which leverage efficient bit-wise computation on GPUs.
+We optimize the feature filtering with ANN search by proposing a co-designed index.
+During online serving, the retrieval model is executed in a simplified predictor, which eliminates the communication between standalone indexing services and fully utilizes GPU resources. \underline{Embedding and Feature Cache}.
+For the OverArch, to reduce online inference cost, SilverTorch pre-computes item embeddings during publish and populates results on GPUs as embedding cache.
+The in-model cache look-up removes the dependency of caching services and keeps the computation inside the GPUs.
+Similarly, the static features are cached on GPUs.

-\underline{Embedding and Feature Cache}.
-For Early-Stage-Ranking models, item embeddings serve as item representations and are combined with user embedding as inputs to OverArch.
-A typical ESR model calculates thousand-scale items online.
-To reduce computational cost online, SilverTorch pre-computes item embeddings during publish and populates results into GPU memory as embedding cache.
-Frequent embedding look-ups benefit from High Bandwidth Memory(HBM) that allows extracting a batch of item embeddings.
-The in-model embedding look-up removing the dependency of caching services and reduces network cost.
-For advanced retrieval models, we introduce OverArch which takes item ids from ANN and bloom index as input to re-rank items.
-The embedding cache can be also used here.